nanopool/nanominer/README.md

 wallet=Rrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr
 ```

-Example of configuration file for mining Ethereum, Cortex, Ubiq and Pascal on same 8 GPUs rig using separate devices:
+Example of configuration file for mining Ethereum, Cortex, Ubiq and Monero on same 8 GPUs rig using separate devices:

 ```ini
 rigName = rig1